oracle/python-cx_Oracle/doc/src/subscription.rst

    If the qos parameter included the flag cx_Oracle.SUBSCR_QOS_QUERY when the subscription was created, then the ID for the registered query is returned; otherwise, None is returned.

-.. attribute:: Subscription.rowids

-   This read-only attribute returns True or False specifying if rowids will be included in notifications sent using this subscription.

-   .. deprecated:: 5.3
-      Use :data:`~cx_Oracle.SUBSCR_QOS_ROWIDS` masked with the qos attribute instead.

 .. attribute:: Subscription.timeout